w3f/polkadot-wiki/docs/learn-scams.md

 A good practice to take in consideration is to verify the address you are sending crypto to.
 If you don't know that account, you probably shouldn't be sending your assets there.
-It's your responsibility to make sure that you understand where you are sending your funds, crypto is a decentralized space and your only recourse if a mistake is made is by appealing to the council (who usually will not get involved in matters of mistaken transfers - see below).
+It's your responsibility to make sure that you understand where you are sending your funds.
+Crypto is a decentralized space and your only recourse if a mistake is made is by appealing to the council (who usually will not get involved in matters of mistaken transfers - see below).